15 fool-proof conversation starters for every kind of party

 Friends are people you’ve met and become close with due to some sort of shared experience, right?
 Maybe you went to school together, maybe you played on a co-ed softball team, or maybe you bonded over your distrust of the weirdly chewy mac-and-cheese in the office cafeteria of your first job out of college.

 Either way, the key to keeping and building on these friendships is by adding new experiences and memories to the mix.
 And what’s a great way to make new memories?
-Hosting a dinner party
+Hosting a dinner party.

 If the idea of keeping everyone entertained between sips and chews at the dinner table makes you quiver, here are a few surefire conversation topics to get things going.

-#1 What TV shows are you binge-watching?
+1. What TV shows are you binge-watching?

 Forget about primetime television—these days, it’s all about the binge watch.
 And with so much must-see-TV premiering at any given time, it’s more than likely that you and your buddies have been spending your evenings with different casts of characters.

-If you and your friends watch different shows, asking them about which ones they love and which they hate watched is a great way to get non-algorithm-based recommendations for yourself, and find out which ones aren’t worth your screen time.
+If you and your friends watch different shows, asking them about which ones they love and which they have enjoyed is a great way to get non-algorithm-based recommendations for yourself, and find out which ones aren’t worth your screen time.
 If it turns out your friends have watched the same series as you, you can chat about what you liked and what you didn’t.
 (P.S.
 If you and your friends are more into reading than streaming, that works, too!)

-#2 Do you have any travel plans coming up?
+2. Do you have any travel plans coming up?

 If your friends are the traveling type, odds are they’ve either got upcoming travel plans, they’ve recently returned from vacation, or at the very least, they have a slew of fantasy trips on their minds.
 Even if they haven’t filled out their travel spreadsheets or purchased travel books yet—or if they don’t quite have the funds to actually book anything right away—it can still be fun to talk about the places you want to visit, or even plan a group vacation together.
 Mykonos, anyone?

-#3 What accounts are you obsessed with on TikTok or Instagram?
+3. What accounts are you obsessed with on TikTok or Instagram?

 Love it or hate it, scrolling through social media accounts on our phones has become something of a new national pastime.
 As a conversation starter, ask your friends which Instagram or TikTok accounts they can’t get enough of lately.
 You might just end up with a new favorite meme account, discover some home design inspiration, or master the latest viral dance moves.
 And by the way—if you run out of things to talk about, learning TikTok choreography or a new viral recipe (and then posting it, obviously) can be a fun, silly, and energizing way to get people engaged with one another.